Policy Optimization over General State and Action Spaces: Policy Mirror Descent

-where the expectation $\bbe_{\xi_k}$ denote the expectation w.r.t.~$\xi_k$ conditional on $F_{k-1}$.
-Note that $\delta_k^{det}(s)$ and $\delta_k^{sto}(s)$ denotes the deterministic and stochastic errors, respectively.
-Moreover, the deterministic error $\delta_k^{det}(s)$ can be further decomposed into the error caused by function approximation $\delta_k^{app}(s)$ and the bias term $\delta_k^{bia}(s)$ when computing the estimation.
-One can possibly reduce $\delta_k^{app}(s)$ by using more complex function class.
-In particular, we have $\delta_k^{app}(s) = 0$ in the tabular case, and for some specific kernels in RKHS.
+where $\delta_k^{Q,app}$ is the error caused by function approximation and $\delta_k^{Q,bia}(s)$ is the bias term of the estimator.
+A nearly identical decomposition exists for the error $\delta_k^{\omega,det}(s)$.
+One can possibly reduce $\delta_k^{Q,app}(s)$ by using more complex function classes.
+In particular, we have $\delta_k^{Q,app}(s) = 0$ in the tabular case and for some specific kernels from RKHS.
 While these two deterministic error terms are caused by different sources, their impact on the overall convergence of the PMD method is similar.

-We make the following assumptions about these error terms:
+To facilitate our analysis, we need to make assumptions on the aforementioned error terms.
+We start with the convex case when $\tilde \mu_d \ge 0$.
+We assume the approximation error $\delta_k^Q(s,a)$ satisfies $\delta_k^\omega(s)$: